 Remote working, or telecommuting, isn’t as new as it may feel to some of us.
 The first telecommuters worked for Silicon Valley startups as early as the mid-70s.
-At the time, it was a perk, part of the overall swing to “Flexi-work” in newer industries, and a drawcard used to tempt big-ticket execs and “brains” to work for the smaller, newer IT industry that was still in its infancy.
+At the time, it was a perk, part of the overall swing to “Flexi-work” in newer industries, and a drawcard used to tempt big-ticket execs and “brains” to work for the smaller, newer IT industry still in its infancy.

 Challenges Faced by Remote Workers and Those Who Employ Them